delay/flutter_starter/README.md

 ## /helpers/

 **validator.dart** — contains some validation functions for our form fields.

-**update_localizations.dart** — commandline dart app that generates the localization.g.dart file.
+**update_localizations.dart** — command line dart app that generates the localization.g.dart file.

 **localizations.g.dart** — this file is generated from our google sheet (do not manually edit this file).